 - Cost effectiveness of the project including a detailed budget.

 - Potential to raise funding from other sources.

 - Degree of impact of the project with potential for sustainability.

 The proposals will be reviewed and evaluated by the OAS Task Group in consultation with the IAU 100 committee.

 The call for proposals will be open until the end of the IAU100 celebrations.
-Proposals requesting funds have to be submitted until 31 January 2019 at 23:59h CET.
-All applicants requesting financial support will receive feedback regarding the decision in February 2019.
+Proposals requesting funds have to be submitted until 28 February 2019 at 23:59h CET.
+All applicants requesting financial support will receive feedback regarding the decision in late March 2019.

 For more information

 OAS Task Force